Let me ask you a question:

 - Updated the sitemap

-Then in the first 6 months, we built a over 100 links from high-authority sites related to the fashion/t-shirt industry.
+Then in the first 6 months, we built a over 100 quality links from high-authority sites related to the fashion/t-shirt industry.

 We created a link profile with branded anchors to help dilute the over optimised historical link profile.